sandeep194920/SnippetCodes/README.md

 - In useFormik hook, we set initial values of form
 - this is an object holding key-value pairs
 - keys should be the name prop of input fields - name, email and channel in this case

+### Make Formik track our field values

+- Step 1 is to add initialValues (previous step)
+- Step 2 is to add onChange and the value prop on the input fields
+- Now the formik will track the form changes